🧬

 Official measurements, coat, and temperament

-• Coat: Double coat with a stiff, straight outer coat and a soft, dense undercoat.
+• Coat: A double coat consisting of a stiff, straight outer coat and a soft, dense undercoat.

 Breed Trivia